aspose-barcode/Android_Component_App_Example/README.md

 ## Content:
 1. Using **BRC** as a `Fragment`.
 2. Using **BRC** as an `Activity`.
-3. Setting up *Recognition Settings*.
+3. Setting up a *Recognition Settings*.
-4. Configuring *Barcode Recognition Area*.
+4. Configuring a *Barcode Recognition Area*.
 5. Setting up animation during the recognition process.
 6. Using of the **BRC Example App**